Balanced Filtering via Disclosure-Controlled Proxies: Learning an Proxy

-Imagine that we have started to grow our proxy tree, but the uniform distribution is not in $C(A)$.
+Imagine that we have started to grow our proxy tree, but $U$ is not in $C(A)$.
 We would like to expand $C(A)$ to contain $U$, and intuitively, we might like to expand $C(A)$ in the direction of $U$.
 One way to do so is to choose a vertex $V$ to split into two vertices, $V1$ and $V0$.
-We assume that $V1$ is the split such that $R(V1) - R(V)$ is most in the direction of $U - U'$.
+We assume that $V1$ is the split such that $R(V1) - R(V)$ is most in the direction of $U - U'$, where $U'$ is the closest point in Euclidean distance to $U$ in $C(A)$. \begin{definition}[Convex Hull Notation] Let $\theta$ be the angle between $R(V1) - R(V)$ and $U-U'$, and $U''$ be the closest point to $U$ on the line segment $R(V1) - U'$: